im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 I had landed on an asteroid and was walking around the surface just kinda blindly exploring.
 I Felt a weird bump that kinda made me jump into the air and start floating, but I used my thrusters to get back down onto the asteroid.
 As I was looking around, I noticed the marker for the distance to my space ship was slowly getting progressively further away.
 I walk over the horizon of the asteroid and see my ship floating away in space.
 The bump I experienced had knocked my ship off the asteroid and sent it flying away.
 I could not believe that had just happened and I was stranded on this asteroid now left alone to die.

-This one is a slightly longer story that took place over a few time cycles.
+This one is a slightly longer story involving multiple deaths over a few time cycles.

 - On Brittle Hollow and jumping down a cavern and falling into space having no idea what happened, saw a white orb and light around me was bending so my only assumption was a black hole